 Realise Your Feeling

 First of all, it is important to realise that you are feeling the way you are and that something changed your good mood into a bad one.
 Ask yourself which actions or behaviour of the people around you started your frustration.
 If you managed to figure out the frustration starter, you can work on how you feel about it.

 Change of Perspective

 Now that you know what triggered your frustration, it is helpful to look at your situation from an outside angle.
-Try to see the situation with a different persperctive and to understand the others point.
-Look back at your own behaviour and analyse if you might have provoked the situation yourself or if you looked at things too critical.
-Did the other one really treat your wrong/unfair/unrespectful or did you just feel like it even though there was no real reason for it.
+Try to see the situation from a different perspective and understand the other’s point.
+Look back at your own behaviour and analyse if you might have provoked the situation yourself or if you looked at things too critically.
+Did the other one really treat your wrong/unfair/unrespectful or did you just feel like it even though there was no real reason for it?

 Often when we communicate our feelings with the other one we figure out that there was actually a misunderstanding.
 Or the actions of someone might have been thoughtless and hurt you, but his/her intentions were good ones.
 You don’t always have to find a solution, sometimes it already helps a lot to hear from the other one that they understand your frustration.

 Accept Your Feelings